The IRB Approval Process: A Complete Guide

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.
 We also offer options to explore multiple topics, or to showcase your final product!

 As a high school student, whether or not you need to get IRB approval depends on your research goals.
-You may want to get your research published in a scientific journal or submit your project to a research competition, like the ones I wrote about here for psychology and neuroscience.
+You may want to get your research published in a scientific journal or submit your project to a competition (e.g., research competitions for psychology and neuroscience).
 In these cases, you need IRB approval.
 However, if you want to publish your result in a different medium, such as a blog post, then you do not need IRB approval.
 Regardless of whether you need approval, you should consider the points that I cover below to make sure your research is ethical.

 Navigating the IRB approval process can be tricky in the beginning, so here is a detailed list of each part of the IRB approval form.
 An IRB wants to see that you put thought into every section.
 I also want to emphasize that you must wait to hear back from the board and receive approval before beginning your research.